-There is a Sociology Student Forum which meets twice a year (just before the Course Committee) and is open to everyone on the course.
+There is a Sociology Student Forum which meets twice a year and is open to everyone on the course.
 Students can to raise any issues about the course and how things might be improved or new ideas and these are discussed, actions proposed and then fed back to everyone via email.
 Some of the issues we have addressed include co-ordinating coursework deadlines, a common format for presenting modules on Blackboard and the 'Respect' policy.